13.03.2014

 HAWU, THUL’ UTHI-NYA!
 SO’BASHAYA LAMADEVANA

-Oh, wait and keep quiet, because we’re going to overcome and beat these small moustaches
+Oh, wait and keep quiet, because we’re going to overcome and beat these small

 SOBASHAYA BATHI ´WE BABA